devnull-cz/c-prog-lang/modules/moving-star.md

    *      never be the case here.
 So, the fflush() call makes sure all buffered
    *      text is printed out.
    *
-   * We expect something like this:
+   * We expect something like this, with the star moving between those two
+   * column-like barriers:
    *
    * |                                            *     |
    */